GraphQL Overview

 As well as REST, SOAP and gRPC support, WireMock Cloud has native support for mocking your GraphQL APIs.
 Out of the box, GraphQL mock APIs will respond with generated mock data for any valid GraphQL queries, and more fine-grained control over response data can be added with ease.

+The GraphQL mock API feature is currently in beta.
 While this feature is in beta, some WireMock Cloud features are not yet supported by GraphQL.

 Usage